neilspell/Section-7-Functions/7.9-Unit Tests/Unit Testing.md

 ### Multiple Test Cases 📝
 We will now look at automating the unit test for multiple test cases.

-This time we will test a function called `largerNumber()`, which requires 2 arguments and returns teh larger of teh 2 numbers.
+This time we will test a function called `largerNumber()`, which requires 2 arguments and returns the larger of the 2 numbers.
 This function uses logic, meaning their is more scope / possibility for errors than in the previous example.

 #### Make Task 👨🏽‍💻
 Create a function called `largerNumber()` that will return the larger of 2 numbers.